nimchimpski/Ayou-LLM-agent-network/static/ayou/README.md

 design decisions - no javascript, no css framework pure keep a minimum of pages.
-OpenAI API has no memory, so the first goal was to implement chat history storage and retrieval.
+OpenAI chat completions API has no memory, (ala chatGPT) so the first goal was to implement chat history storage and retrieval.
-### NOTE ON VIDEO PRESENTATION
-Because I want to demonstrate that an agent could ask another agent for information (as opposed to getting that info from its training data), I created fictional agents whereby their memories would not be semthing publicly known.
-For instance, the Fat Constants Theory does not exist.

 #### CODE USED
 python, html, css
 #### frameworks used
-Django, Jinja,
+Django

 #### Video Demo:  <URL HERE>